SketchUp

 World Scale

-Fix 3.
-Other things in the model.
+Fix 4.
+Other objects in the model.

 (Ultimately it is better to remove everything from the model before export).
 You can use the "P" icon and the "O" icon to ungroup by object or ungroup by part.